logzio/logzio-pubsub/README.md

 <br/>

 To use this container, you'll need:
+1. Google Cloud SDK installed.
-1. A Google Cloud Platform project.
+2. A Google Cloud Platform project.
-2. Topics and subscribers to your project, created on Cloud Pub/Sub.
+3. Topics and subscribers to your project, created on Cloud Pub/Sub.
-3. A Sink to export your logs, created on Stackdriver.
+4. A Sink to export your logs, created on Stackdriver.
-4. A Pub/Sub input YAML file.
+5. A Pub/Sub input YAML file.

 To complete these stages please follow the pre-setup. // link to pre-setup section <br/>
 If you already have those go to logzio-pubsub setup. // link to setup section